-Natasha is one of our Programmers and has been with the PMFRC for eight yers.
-She is the point of contact for our CANSOFCOM families and runs all of the Agency’s second language training programs.
+Natasha is one of our Programmers and has been with the PMFRC for eight years, and is responsible for Agency’s second language training programs.

 Introducing Natasha Degready